 All markets surveyed impose a gate closure period after which rebidding is not allowed or limited to certain circumstances.
-Markets recognise the trade-off that exists between the market certainty provided through an early gate closure and giving market
+Markets recognise the trade-off that exists between

 UK Department of Energy & Climate Change, Strengthening the regulation of wholesale energy markets through new criminal offences, August 2014, pp. 7-8.